 We at the SPRINGHILL WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Please call us if you have any questions at 318-539-5681 Monday - Thursday 6:30 AM - 4:00 PM and Friday 6:30 AM - Noon.
-If you wish to obtain a copy of the Annual Water Quality Report for the year 2015 contact Springhill City Hall during business hours.
+Please call our office at (318) 539-5681 if you have questions.